mjstraughan/CubingHistory/docs/BlindfoldSolving/Techniques.md

 However, at the time of the proposal of T2C, some other existing advanced techniques hadn’t yet seen widespread use, leading T2C to wait in line for adoption.
 After seeing that LTCT had started to gain interest from blindfold solvers around 2022, Wong further built upon previous LTCT developments by creating new algorithms and adding them to an algorithm trainer [20].
 This then led Wong to take another look at T2C.
 Working with Elliott Kobelansky, a name for the algorithm set was discussed.
 Originally it was referred to as “buffer twisted LTCT”.
 Wong eventually suggested the name T2C, with the T referencing the twisted buffer and 2C taken from the corner swap in the blindfold solving term 2c2c.

 In June of 2022, Wong and Kobelansky started development on T2C, together devising a recognition system and an associated case categorization.
-Algorithms for the set were generated by Wong, with some assistance by Kobelansky.
+Algorithms for the set were generated by Wong, with some assistance from Kobelansky.
 The final document containing the T2C developments were released to the public in October 2022 [22].
 In July 2022, in the midst of development, T2C was presented during a seminar at the NAC 2022 competition [23].
 This was likely the first public mention of T2C.

 ![](img/Techniques/Wong.png)
 ![](img/Techniques/T2C.png)